A knot Floer stable homotopy type: Introduction

 \section{Introduction}

 In \cite{CJS}, Cohen, Jones, and Segal proposed the problem of lifting Floer homology to a Floer spectrum or pro-spectrum, in the sense of stable homotopy theory.
-Since then, stable homotopy refinements of Floer homology have been constructed in Seiberg-Witten theory \cite{MSpectrum, KLS, SS} and symplectic geometry \cite{Cohen, Kragh, AB}.
+Since then, stable homotopy refinements of Floer homology have been constructed in Seiberg-Witten theory \cite{MSpectrum, KLS, SS} and symplectic geometry \cite{Cohen, Kragh, AB, PS}.
 In a similar vein, there is a lift of Khovanov homology to a stable homotopy type \cite{LipshitzSarkar, LLS}.

 The purpose of this paper is to construct a stable homotopy refinement of knot Floer homology.
-Knot Floer homology was developed by Ozsv\'ath-Szab\'o \cite{OS-knots} and Rasmussen \cite{RasmussenThesis}, and has many applications; see \cite{MSurvey, HomSurvey, OSSurvey} for some surveys.
+Knot Floer homology was developed by Ozsv\'ath-Szab\'o \cite{OS-knots} and Rasmussen \cite{RasmussenThesis}, and has many applications; see \cite{Msurvey, HomSurvey, OSSurvey} for some surveys.
 There is also a generalization to links, called link Floer homology \cite{OS-links}.
 Knot and link Floer homology were given a combinatorial description in \cite{MOS-combinatorial, MOSzT-hf-combinatorial}.
 This description is based on representing the link in terms of a grid diagram, as in Figure~\ref{fig:grid}, and counting empty rectangles on the grid.
 When defined combinatorially from a grid, link Floer homology is sometimes called {\em grid homology}.
-There are many versions of grid homology, depending on how we keep track of the $O$ and $X$ markings inside the rectangles.
+The corresponding chain complex is called a {\em grid complex}.
+There are many versions of grid complexes, depending on how we keep track of the $O$ and $X$ markings inside the rectangles.
 We refer to the book \cite{OSS-book} for an extensive treatment.

-In this paper we let $\Grid$ denote a grid diagram, and let $X_n$ be a fixed $X$-marking on $\Grid$.
-We can work with any variant of grid homology in which we do not count rectangles going over $X_n$.
-For simplicity, we will focus on the plus version $\GH^+(\Grid)$ in which rectangles do not cross any $X$-markings.
-This corresponds to the plus version of link Floer homology; see Section~\ref{sec:grid-complex-background} for the definitions.
+In this paper we let $\Grid$ denote a grid diagram representing a link $L$, and let $O_1$ be a fixed $O$-marking on $\Grid$.
+We will work with a variant of the grid complex which we denote by $\Cp$, where we do not count rectangles going over $O_1$.
+The complex $\Cp$ is a module over $\Z[U_2, \dots, U_n]$, with one variable for each $O$-marking different from $O_1$.
+Further, $\Cp$ has several Alexander filtrations, one from each component of the link.
+The multi-filtered chain homotopy type of $\Cp$ is an invariant of the link with a distinguished component (the one containing $O_1$).
+It is closely related to the plus version of the link Floer complex; see Section~\ref{sec:grid-complex-background} for the definitions.
+From $\Cp$ one can recover several other versions of grid complexes, such as $\Chat$ or $\Ct$.

+From the grid diagram $\Grid$ we will construct a multi-filtered CW-spectrum $\GS(\Grid)$, whose associated chain complex is $\Cp$.
+The spectrum comes equipped with maps